-In this episode, social media guru Duncan Alney and I discuss social media strategy and best practices.
+In this episode, we sit down with social media guru Duncan Alney of Firebelly Marketing to discuss social media strategy and best practices.
 Duncan has been doing social media marketing since 2007, so he has forgotten more about this topic than most people will ever know!

 Persistent and cautious, Duncan runs his full-service marketing agency with an emphasis on original content and brand presence.
 YellowFin Digital and Firebelly Marketing often collaborate, since Duncan’s team at Firebelly handles all of the tough parts of social media marketing that we don’t tackle here at YellowFin.